FiruzAhamed/firuzahamed.github.io/events.md

   <h2>ICUE 2024 – Pattaya City, Thailand</h2>

   <p>
-    Delivered an oral presentation on
-    <em>“PyPSA-BD: An Open-source Model for Planning Sustainable Power Sector for Bangladesh”</em>
-    at the ICUE 2024 conference on Energy Transition and Net-Zero Climate Future.
+  I delivered an oral presentation on <em>“PyPSA-BD: An Open-source Model for Planning Sustainable Power Sector for Bangladesh”</em> at the International Conference on Sustainable Energy (ICUE 2024) on the theme <strong>“Energy Transition and Net-Zero Climate Future”</strong>, held from <strong>21–23 October 2024</strong> in <strong>Pattaya City, Thailand</strong>.
+The presentation highlighted the motivation for developing an open and transparent modelling platform to support Bangladesh’s clean energy transition, integrating national policy targets such as the NDC and IEPMP into structured scenarios.
+Key results demonstrated how PyPSA-BD uses granular local datasets to optimize investments in solar, wind, storage, and transmission, assesses pathways for higher renewable penetration toward 2030 and 2041, and shows how Bangladesh can feasibly reach a near-zero-carbon power system by 2050 through large-scale renewable expansion supported by emerging storage technologies, including batteries and hydrogen-based systems.
   </p>

   <div class="event-photos">